 How to sign up

 Our counsellor, Leigh, manages his appointments.
-To request an appointment please telephone 0118 901 6000 to speak to Tracy or Pippa or send us a message.
+To request an appointment please send us a message or telephone 0118 901 6000 to speak to Pippa.
 Leigh will contact you to discuss availability.